-Previous to this, Morandeira was Curator of Post-Academic Program and member of the Executive Team at BAK, basis voor actuele kunst, Utrecht (2021-23); COOP and theory tutor at the Dutch Art Institute MA program (2019-23); ARCO Madrid's Opening section curator for the 2021-22-23 editions; mediator for the Concomitentes (Nouveaux Commanditaires/New Patrons) project; and faculty of the post-master Collective Practices Research Course at the Royal Institute of Art in Stockholm.
+In the academic and para-academic fields, she has been lecturer and coordinator of the course Social and Ecological Activism in the Visual Arts at Leiden University; COOP and theory tutor at the Dutch Art Institute MA program (2019-23); faculty of the post-master Collective Practices Research Course at the Royal Institute of Art in Stockholm.
 In collaboration with KEM collective, Krytyka Polityczna and Kasia Sloboda, she developped How to touch movement?
-Body Materialities, Social Choreographies and Queer Feminisms: an informal school program delving on expanded choreography and feminisms, opened in 2021 in Warsaw.
+Body Materialities, Social Choreographies and Queer Feminisms: an informal school program delving on expanded choreography and feminisms, opened in 2021 in Warsaw; a professor at SUR school’s MA program at the Círculo de Bellas Artes / Carlos III University (2019-2021), where she taught research politics, amongst others.

 Morandeira lectures and publishes extensively on the intersections of critical theory, cultural studies, artistic and educational practices, and has also acted as a consultant to diverse pedagogical and cultural structures and programs.
 She holds a degree in Humanities from the Universitat Pompeu Fabra and an MA in Visual Cultures from Goldsmiths College.